Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Conclusion

 \section{Conclusion}

-We have presented a framework using GAN to learn the distribution of valid robot configurations under various constraints.
+We have presented a GAN framework to learn the distribution of valid robot configurations under various constraints.
 The method is then used for inverse kinematics and sampling-based constrained motion planning to speed up computational time.
-We validate the proposed method on two simulated platforms: 7-DoF manipulator Panda, and 28-DoF humanoid robot Talos.
-We show that in all settings, the proposed method manages to reduce the computational time significantly (up to 10 times faster).
+We validate the proposed method on two simulated platforms: 7-DoF manipulator Panda and 28-DoF humanoid robot Talos.
+We show that in all settings, the proposed method manages to reduce the computational time significantly (up to 5 times faster) with a higher success rate.
 The method is very general and easily applicable to other robotic systems.